 - 1. The request must be made in writing to the Dean of Student Affairs, within five (5) working days of the original decision and it must include the student's reasons for the appeal. - 2.
 The request must include specific reasons why the student feels the disciplinary process, the finding, and/or the sanction should be reviewed by a committee. - 3.
 If no request for appeal is made, the decision is final. - 4.
 Requests for a hearing will result in the College Conduct Committee being contacted to arrange a hearing not less than two or more than fifteen calendar days after notice of the original decision has been given to the student.
 The maximum time limit for scheduling a hearing may be extended at the discretion of the Dean of Student Affairs if the decision is rendered during a break between terms when most faculty and students are off campus. - 5.
-The Campus Conduct Committee will hold a hearing on the appeal and make a recommendation regarding disposition of the appeal.
+The Campus Student Conduct/Appeals Committee will hold a hearing on the appeal and make a recommendation regarding disposition of the appeal.
 This committee will be comprised of staff and faculty members not involved in making the initial disciplinary decision.
-Committee members are chosen at the sole discretion of Spartan College and will be comprised of one Department Chair or coordinator, one faculty member, and one student.
+Committee members are chosen at the sole discretion of Spartan College and will be comprised of at least one Program Chair or coordinator, one faculty member, and one staff member.
 Spartan College reserves the right to exclude a student member from the Conduct Committee when circumstances merit. - 6.
 The Dean of Student Affairs or his/her designee will coordinate and provide logistical support to the hearing. - 7.
 The student making the appeal and the person bringing the charges will be provided an opportunity to address the committee in person. - 8.
 The student may be accompanied by one person (family member, friend, etc.) as an observer.
 The student may not be accompanied by an attorney.
-The committee may prohibit from attending or remove any person who disrupts the proceedings of the committee. - 9.
-The committee shall determine all matters relating to the conduct of the hearing including, for example, relevancy of evidence, duration of the hearing or any part thereof, procedures, the weight to be given any evidence. - 10.
-The committee will report back to the President or his/her designee with its recommendation following its review of the appeal. - 11.
-The President or his/her designee will render a written decision on the appeal within thirty calendar days from receipt of the appeal and communicate this promptly to the student. - 12.
-The President's decision shall be final.
+The committee may prohibit from attending or remove any person who disrupts the proceedings of the committee. - The committee shall determine all matters relating to the conduct of the hearing including, for example, relevancy of evidence, duration of the hearing or any part thereof, procedures, the weight to be given any evidence. - 10.
+The committee will report back to the Campus President or his/her designee with its recommendation following its review of the appeal.

+- 11. The Campus President or his/her designee will render a written decision, based on committee recommendation and input, on the appeal within thirty calendar days from receipt of the appeal and communicate this promptly to the student. - 12.
+The Campus President's decision shall be final.

-International students subject to any level of sanctions must meet with the Student Advisor to ensure student visa status requirements are met.
+International students subject to any level of sanctions must meet with the Designated SEVIS Official (DSO) to ensure student visa status requirements are met.